Commercial EPC Exemptions

 The Definitive list of Commercial EPC Exemptions

-If you feel any of the above apply to your property do please contact us today for an informal free discussion.
-Should you wish to proceed we can collate your evidence into the correct format, seek expert testimony where applicable and provide our own corroborating facts regarding the EPC status of your building.
+If you feel any of the above apply to your property do please contact us today for a free no-obligation discussion.
+Should you decide to proceed with an exemption application we can collate your evidence into the correct format, seek expert testimony where necessary and provide our own supporting evidence regarding the EPC status of your building.

 For all further reading we recommend the official Gov.uk site